gdosreis/Selenium-Mbunit-SeleniumGrid/Documentation.md

 *2-* Add the MBunit and Gallio reference within the reference automation project.

+### How parallelize the test case execution?

+*1-* Set each test classes with the next tags: TestFixture and Parallelizable.

+ Example:

     /// <summary>
     /// This class checks the Home page functionality
     /// </summary>